 The Board provides a separate life insurance benefits plan for certain retirees.
-The premiums are based on the Board experience and retirees' premiums are subsidized by the Board.
+The premiums are based on the Board experience or the rate for active employees.
+Depending on the year in which a retiree has retired and the board's prior arrangements, retirees' premiums could be subsidized by the Board.
 The benefit costs and liabilities related to the subsidization of these retirees under this group plan are included in the Board's consolidated financial statements.